 Patrick Cogny.
-In October 2008, we entered into an employment agreement with Mr. Cogny in connection with his relocation to Belgium, which replaced a prior agreement with substantially similar terms governed by Romanian law.
-Mr. Cogny's agreement specifies that Mr. Cogny will receive an annual base salary of €252,810 (approximately \$337,902).
-In April 2010, Mr. Cogny's base salary was increased to €284,000 (approximately \$380,000).
-The salary increase was in recognition of Mr. Cogny's contributions in expanding our European operations.
-In accordance with Genpact's practice of reviewing the compensation of executive officers every 15 months, Mr. Cogny is not due for a review of his base salary until July 2011.
+On August 5, 2011, we entered into an employment agreement with Mr. Cogny in connection with Mr. Cogny's relocation from Belgium to the U.S. and his appointment as Senior Vice President, Manufacturing and Services.
+This employment agreement supersedes Mr. Cogny's prior employment agreement dated October 21, 2008.
+Mr. Cogny's agreement specifies that Mr. Cogny will receive an annual base salary of not less than U.S. \$450,000.
+In accordance with Genpact's practice of reviewing the compensation of executive officers every 15 months, Mr. Cogny is not due for a review of his base salary until November 2012.
 See "-Narrative Disclosure to Summary Compensation Table and Grant of Plan-Based Awards Table-Employment Agreements With Named Executive Officers."